The Huckabee You Should Have Known

 We won’t know in 2012.
 But one can hope that between now and whenever he might run again, Mike Huckabee, the best retail politician of our time except Bill Clinton, might find that less defensive, more persuasive voice; and in shedding the defense of things which were never within his control to begin with, he might just rediscover that youthful fiscal visionary within himself whom I was once so proud to serve.

-Editor’s Note: This op-ed from Rod D. Martin was originally posted at The Daily Caller.
+— This essay was originally published at The Daily Caller.